Jahidulislam0183/Python_PDF_TO_TIFF_WITH_GUI/README.md

 # Python_PDF_TO_TIFF_WITH_GUI
-Offline Pdf To TIFF Converter
+## Offline Pdf To TIFF Converter
 This project for Secure data Privacy.

-You can run the the project offline.
+The Project can be Executed without an internet connection.

 Required Python Libraries:
 1. PyMuPDF you can install using "pip install PyMuPDF".